diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ## Overview of Zendesk Menu
 ___

 There is a **four squares** icon next to your profile in the top right corner.
-That icon is where to click to access the **main menu**.
+That icon is where to click to access the **main menu**, it is your "home" button to navigate between the different main

 ![Image: Zendesk Menu](images/zendesk_internal_guide_main_menu.png)